Capone's vs. Medieval Times

 The general consensus of this attraction is the show is very entertaining, and the medieval village is interesting, but there is no staff on hand in the village to explain things to the guests.
 Things were sure a lot different in the 11th century so the average guest does not know what the artifacts were used for.
 The staff generally seems disinterested and robotic, not ?in character? like the staff at Capone's and some of the other dinner shows.
 They also have vendors running around during the show trying to sell you souvenirs.
 To me, this is a turn-off.

 The show also includes a 4-course feast.
 This starts with soup, then chicken, ribs, potato and dessert, served by medieval characters.
 They do have a vegetarian meal available as well.
 Most people agree that the food was not the highlight of this show, and that the wait staff gets in the way of the show.
-Capone's buffet keeps the food HOT unlike plated food with servers trying to deliver hundreds of plates of food to the guests while still hot ? many guests receive cold food at other dinner show restaurants.
+Capone's 4-course meal is served HOT unlike pre-plated food with servers trying to deliver hundreds of plates of food to the guests while still hot - many guests receive cold food at other dinner show restaurants.

 Medieval Times also tries to save money on their beverages by not keeping guests glasses full.
 I personally think the dinner at Medieval Times is probably the worst of any dinner shows in Orlando.
 In my opinion they would be better served increasing their quality of beverages and dinner.
 That?s the track we took at Capone's Dinner & Show and we have had to raise our prices slightly to deliver a tasty meal and upgraded beverage choices.
 We also offer the best selection of alcoholic and non alcoholic beverages.
 Medieval Times does not pour a premium draft and the only other choice for alcoholic beverages is wine.